SonOfAbdulKareem/Darey.io-Capstone-Projects/Linux_Shell_Scripting/Project_1.md

 ![partial_table](Project_1_images/partial_table.jpg)

-## This is the last part of the script.
+## This is the last part of the input script.

 just in case the user inputed a wrong or invalid option in a any of the requisition aspect, the user will be directed or instructed to run the script again and choose from the available options.